Recognition of crimes against the Ingush people: Ukrainian recognition

-Ukraine's recognition and reaction

-In 2023, a group of members of the Verkhovna Rada of Ukraine introduced a bill to recognize the right of the Ingush to statehood.
-The bill recognizes the right of the Ingush people to establish an independent sovereign national state, condemns the mass deportation of 1944 and the division of the territory of compact residence of the Ingush.
-The authors supported the people's desire to restore their territorial integrity.
+In 2023, several members of the Verkhovna Rada legislature of Ukraine introduced a bill recognising the Ingush people's right to statehood.
+The bill also condemned the 1944 deportation and the division of territories inhabited by the Ingush, and supported the Ingush people's right to restore their territorial integrity.

-The draft law was proposed by deputies from several factions (Servant of the People, For the Future), including opposition factions (Batkivshchyna, European Solidarity, and Voice).
-Among the MPs are Yaroslav Yurchyshyn, chairman of the Verkhovna Rada Committee on Freedom of Speech and chairman of the Temporary Special Commission on the Development of State Policy on the Enslaved Peoples of the Russian Federation; Mykyta Poturayev, chairman of the Committee on Humanitarian and Information Policy; and Valentyn Nalyvaichenko, secretary of the Committee on Ukraine's Integration into the EU.
-Not only Ukrainian MPs, but also experts involved took an active part in drafting the bill.
-Among them were Ukrainian international lawyer Professor Volodymyr Vasylenko and Ansar Garhko, chairman of the Ingush Independence Committee (IIC).
-The work on the document took about six months.
-One of the main motivations of the developers was to restore historical justice.
+The draft law was proposed by deputies from multiple political factions, including Servant of the People, For the Future, Batkivshchyna, European Solidarity, and Voice.
+Among the members of parliament behind the bill were Yaroslav Yurchyshyn, chairman of the Verkhovna Rada Committee on Freedom of Speech and chairman of the Temporary Special Commission on the Development of State Policy on the Enslaved Peoples of the Russian Federation; Mykyta Poturayev, chairman of the Committee on Humanitarian and Information Policy; and Valentyn Nalyvaichenko, secretary of the Committee on Ukraine's Integration into the EU.
+A number of legal experts collaborated with Ukrainian members of parliament in drafting the bill, including Ukrainian international lawyer Professor Volodymyr Vasylenko and Ansar Garhko, chairman of the Ingush Independence Committee (IIC), with the drafting process reportedly taking about six months.

-In December 2023, a resolution recognizing the genocide of the Ingush people was registered.
-On February 23, 2024, the Verkhovna Rada of Ukraine adopted the draft Resolution "On Recognition of the Right of the Ingush People to Establish an Independent Sovereign National State, Condemnation of Russia's Crimes against the Ingush and Restoration of the Territorial Integrity of Ingushetia" (reg.
-No. 10344 of 14.12.2023), submitted by the People's Deputy of Ukraine Taruta S.O. and others.

-The purpose of the draft resolution was to condemn Russia's crimes against the Ingush, including mass deportation in 1944, dismemberment of the national territory of the Ingush people, destruction of the Ingush national identity, mass killings of the Ingush in 1992, as well as to recognize the right of the Ingush people to establish an independent sovereign national state, restore the territorial integrity of Ingushetia, express solidarity and support for the Ingush people, and draw the attention of the international community to the crimes committed by Russia.
-248 deputies voted in favor of the resolution.

-The parliament instructed the chairman of the Verkhovna Rada, Ruslan Stefanchuk, to send the resolution to all members of the international community and urge them to make decisions in support of the Ingush people and condemn Russia's crimes against the Ingush.
+In December 2023, a resolution recognising the Ingush genocide was introduced into the Verkhovna Rada by the people's deputy of Ukraine S.O.Taruta and other deputies, and on 23 February 2024 the Ukrainian legislature adopted the draft resolution entitled "On Recognition of the Right of the Ingush People to Establish an Independent Sovereign National State, Condemnation of Russia's Crimes against the Ingush and Restoration of the Territorial Integrity of Ingushetia" (registration no. 10344, dated 14 December 2023).
+The resolution condemned Russia's actions against the Ingush – including the deportation in 1944 – the division of Ingush-inhabited territory, the destruction of Ingush national identity, and the 1992 killings of Ingush.
+It also called for recognition of the Ingush people's right to an independent sovereign state, restoration of territorial integrity, and international solidarity with them.
+A total of 248 deputies voted in favor of the resolution.
+The parliament then instructed its chairman Ruslan Stefanchuk to send the resolution to all members of the international community, and to urge them to both support the Ingush people and condemn Russia's crimes against them.

-On February 28, 2024, the Resolution of the International Conference dedicated to the 80th anniversary of the deportation of the Chechen and Ingush peoples was unanimously adopted in Kyiv.
+On 28 February 2024, the resolution of the international conference dedicated to the 80th anniversary of the deportation of the Chechen and Ingush peoples was unanimously adopted in Kyiv.